benabed/clik/doc/installing.rst

 The following command::

     $> ./waf configure --lapack_mkl=/opt/intel/mkl \ --lapack_mkl_version=10.2
-       --healpix_install --hdf5_install --h5py_install
+       --healpix_install --hdf5_install --h5py_install --gsl_prefix=/usr/local/gsl

 will tell the clik install system to install healpix, hdf5 and h5py.
-All the other dependency will be looked up in the classical locations.
+The gsl library will be looked for in the unusual dir ``/usr/loca/gsl``. /All the other dependency will be looked up in the classical locations.
 The blas/lapack library will be the one from an mkl install located at --lapack_mkl=/opt/intel/mkl.
 Clik will be compiled in 64bit and installed in the current directory.